hyperledger-labs/fablo/README.md

           - Org1
 ```

+## Other features

 ### Connection profiles

 Fablo will generate the connection profiles for each organization defined in the configuration.
 You can find them in `fablo-target/fablo-config/connection-profiles` directory in `json` and `yaml` format.

+## Testimonials

+Fablo was originally created at [SoftwareMill](https://softwaremill.com).